frlinh/game-analysis/README.md

 ![pgadmin_setup](https://user-images.githubusercontent.com/31219195/187055283-5b187721-3758-43b8-87a8-b790b7f1d1fe.png)

 The database for our project lives in pgAdmin.
-The tables mirror the structure mocked up in the ERD and have been populated with data from the .csv raw data that was cleaned up beforehand using Python in a Jupyter notebook.
+The tables are imported from the .sql ERD created in [Quick DBD](http://quickdatabasediagrams.com) and have been populated with data from the .csv raw data that was cleaned up beforehand using Python in a Jupyter notebook.
 Each table was queried to confirm that data was properly added.
 The Data Output window in the bottom of pgAdmin displays the results of the highlighted query.

-_ERD created and exported from [Quick DBD](http://quickdatabasediagrams.com)_

 ## Data Analysis